deepclause/deepclause-sdk/README.md

 # Web Research
 Search the web and synthesize findings into a report.

+## Arguments
+- Question: The research question to investigate

 ## Tools needed
 - web_search

 ## Behavior
-- Take a research question as input
-- Search for 3-5 authoritative sources
+- Search for 3-5 authoritative sources on the Question
 - Extract key findings from each
 - Write a summary with inline citations
 ```